hugomflavio/actel/cran-comments.md

 * \value fields detailing the nature and content of the output were included for all functions.

+* Removed the startNote function as it is no longer relevant.

 ## Package resubmission (1st revision)